-- Your symptoms, including any that seem unrelated to the reason for your appointment
+- Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began.

-- Key personal information, including major stresses, recent life changes and family medical history
+- Key personal information, including major stresses, recent life changes and family medical history.

-- All medications, vitamins and supplements you take, including dosages
+- All medicines, vitamins and supplements you take, including doses.

-- Questions to ask your doctor
+- Questions to ask your provider.

 - What's likely causing my cramps?